 Is this a hybrid event?

 Even though part of the event will run online on 10 Dec, there will be more in-person only films and sessions for this event on 9 Dec due to the physical nature of archive film.
-Therefore, we are not selling online-only passes to Archive Screening Days.
+Therefore, we have not sold online-only passes to Archive Screening Days.

 How do I register on the day?

-Registration will open on the morning of Thursday 9 December at the ICO desk outside the Blue Room (first floor) at BFI Southbank.
+Registration will open at 9.30am on Thursday 9 December at the ICO desk outside the Blue Room (first floor) at BFI Southbank.
 You will be issued with a badge which is your entry pass into all screenings and sessions.

 How do I get to BFI Southbank?